Discharge Pharmacy Technician

 - Trouble shooting patient's proposed home medications before discharge to address any insurance issues such as non-formulary drugs and those that require prior authorizations as well as ensuring that the patient leaves the hospital with a regimen within a cost range that they can maintain as needed.
 This entails a need to familiarize yourself with various companies and plans and their specific requirements.

-- Offering steeply discounted prescription prices to uninsured discharge patients thru our 340B Clinic pricing while again trying to ensure access to affordable medications whether therapy is short or long term.
+- Offering discounted prescription prices to uninsured discharge patients thru our 340B Clinic pricing while again trying to ensure access to affordable medications whether therapy is short or long term.

 - Working with Erlanger's Case Management team to request payment assistance for indigent care patients so we know they leave the hospital with necessary medications.